scaralbi/MV_Resistance/README.md

 #### Execution

-You can run the script using Python 3.
+You can run the script using Python3.
 From the terminal, navigate to the directory containing the script, and run the following command:

 ```shell
 python3 GenSeqRefViewer.py -strain= "wt_Nixon" -ref= "NC000911"